 For applicants who apply for Advance Parole together with an Employment Authorization Document (EAD), USCIS issues a “combo card”, a version of the EAD card which contains the words “SERVES AS I-512 ADVANCE PAROLE.”
 An example of this Advance Parole Document is pictured below.

-Lawful permanent residents (green card holders) and conditional permanent residents do not need to apply for Advance Parole.
+Lawful permanent residents (green card holders) and conditional permanent residents do not need to apply for travel documentation.
 Permanent residents may travel abroad without special permission.
 However, a reentry permit may be needed by permanent residents that travel abroad for more than one year, but not more than two years.

 Application for Advance Parole Document

 To obtain Advance Parole, the applicant should file Form I-131, Application for Travel Document, and receive approval before traveling.
-Advance Parole must be approved before the applicant leaves the United States.
-In fact, if adjustment of status applicants travel outside the United States without Advance Parole while Form I-485 is pending, your case will be presumed abandoned and denied.
+Form I-131 must be approved and the travel document issued before the applicant leaves the United States.
+In fact, if an adjustment of status applicant travels outside the United States without an AP document while Form I-485 is pending, his/her case will be presumed abandoned and denied.

 Period of Validity

 Depending on the immigration status of the applicant, USCIS may approve parole for a single use or multiple uses.
-Multiple-use Advance Parole Documents are generally valid for a one year period from the date of issuance.
+The single-document is valid only for the specified dates of the planned trip.
+Multiple-use AP documents are generally valid for a one year period from the date of issuance.

 Traveling to U.S. Territories